Legal Translation Services for FLSA Cases

 Accordingly, the court granted the plaintiffs’ motion for additional time to respond to defendants’ motion for summary judgment and extended the discovery deadline accordingly.

-For assistance with deposition interpreting services in all languages for in-person live depositions and for remote depos via video conferencing, including Mandingo (also spelled: Mandinka), Cantonese, Russian, Tagalog, Farsi, Telugu, Romanian, Korean, Nepali, and more contact our legal translation service in Denver, Colorado, today.
+For assistance with deposition interpreting services in all languages for in-person live depositions and for remote depos via video conferencing, including Mandingo (also spelled: Mandinka), Cantonese, Russian, Tagalog, Farsi, Telugu, Romanian, Korean, Nepali, Burmese, and more contact our legal translation service in Denver, Colorado, today.

 This legal translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.